 - This chart shows the profile of average cumulative payments per not at-fault non-minor injury claim reported by accident quarter and development quarter - It appears that more recent accident quarters have a higher average claim size than more mature accident quarters prior to 2018Q3.
-This may be indicative of a speeding up of payments for more recent accident years and/or a higher ultimate average claim size for recent accident quarters - The average cumulative payment per not at-fault non-minor claim reported will not be known with certainty until after five years after the accidents occur, due to not at-fault non-minor claimants being entitled to benefits up to this point before transitioning to CTP Care, as well as the larger payments relating to the award of damages being finalised - For accident quarters 2018Q1 and 2018Q2, there is a slight reduction in average payment per not at-fault non-minor claim reported in development quarter 16.
-This is driven by large recovery payments.
+This may be indicative of a speeding up of payments for more recent accident years and/or a higher ultimate average claim size for recent accident quarters - The average cumulative payment per not at-fault non-minor claim reported will not be known with certainty until after five years after the accidents occur, due to not at-fault non-minor claimants being entitled to benefits up to this point, as well as the larger payments relating to the award of damages being finalised - For accident quarter 2018Q1, there is a slight reduction in average payment per not at-fault non-minor claim reported in development quarter 16.
+This is driven by large recoveries for two interstate nominal defendant claims - Similarly, the reduction for the latest development quarter of accident quarter 2018Q2 is also driven by recovery payments.

-SB - average payment per claim reported Not at-fault non-minor claims - average cumulative payment per reported claim (current value)
+Not at-fault non-minor claims - average cumulative payment per reported claim (current value)

-These charts illustrate the profile of average cumulative payments per not at-fault non-minor injury claims reported by accident quarter and development quarter, split by loss of income (LOI) payments and treatment & care payments

-Both payment types are continuing to develop which is not unexpected as the design of the Scheme enables this cohort of claimants to continue to claim LOI and treatment & care benefits for up to five years before transitioning to CTP Care
+These charts illustrate the profile of average cumulative payments per not at-fault non-minor injury claims reported by accident quarter and development quarter, split by loss of income (LOI) payments and treatment & care payments Both payment types are continuing to develop which is not unexpected as the design of the Scheme enables this cohort of claimants to continue to claim LOI and treatment & care benefits for up to five years

-For LOI payments, the average claim sizes for each accident quarter averaging between \$12k - \$15k by development quarter 4 and between \$20k - \$25k by development quarter 8
+For LOI payments, the average claim sizes for each accident quarter are mostly analogous, averaging between \$12k - \$15k by development quarter 4 and between \$20k - \$25k by development quarter 8

 For treatment & care payments, it appears that the average claim size is developing upwards for more recent accident quarters.
-This could be indicative of speeding up of payments for more recent accident periods and/or a higher ultimate average claim size for recent accident periods

-Superimposed inflation could also explain this trend as treatment costs are more susceptible to superimposed inflation, although it is more likely related to the longer term trends of the underlying scheme emerging, which includes insurer processes and providers adjusting over time
+This could be indicative of speeding up of payments for more recent accident periods and/or a higher ultimate average claim size for recent accident periods Superimposed inflation could also explain this trend as treatment costs are more susceptible to superimposed inflation, although it is more likely related to the longer term trends of the underlying scheme emerging, which includes insurer processes and providers adjusting over time

-For both LOI and T&C payments, the 2021Q2 accident quarter continues to trend above other accident periods.
+For both LOI and T&C payments, the 2021Q2 accident quarter shows a higher average payment per reported claim in development quarters 1-4.

-SB - number of active claims All statutory benefit claims
+All statutory benefit claims

-These charts illustrate the number of 'active' claims, i.e. those receiving loss of income (LOI) and/or treatment & care (T&C) benefits, by development quarter
+These charts illustrate the number of 'active' claims (i.e. those receiving loss of income (LOI) and/or treatment & care benefits), by development guarter